 Considered a perennial in warmer zones it is grown as an annual in zones 7 and above.
 This plant is stunning lime green leaves that are elliptic or obobate with a smooth margin.
 These arise in small clump that can reach two feet in diameter.
 In early summer it sends up tall red much branched stems that bear small pink bowl shaped flowers continuously throughout the summer and right up to the frost.
 Flowers open later in the day, so early morning if often appears as if the plant is not flowering.
 Flowers are followed by small shinny red globular pods which look like a red haze hanging over the plant.
 Globes finally turn grey and spring open to disperse seeds.
 Produces large tubers that can be lifted and stored in colder areas.
 Roots are reported hardy to zone 7.

-Seeds are very small so although they can be sown directly outside keeping weeds from the bed while the germinate can be difficult.
+Seeds are very small so although they can be sown directly outside keeping weeds from the bed while they germinate can be difficult.
 Indoor germination is recommended.
 If choose to sow outside do so 2-4 weeks after first frost date when soil is warm.
+For more information on growing seeds see our General Growing Instructions

 Start 6-8 weeks before last frost date in good potting soil, in flats or plug cells.
 Germination is easy and usually begins within 6-14 days depending on temperature and other conditions.
 Best temps between 65-75°F. Do not cover the seeds as light aids germination.